The team meeting was about to end and the partner was wrapping up his final speech. His last words weren’t what I was expecting.

 Maybe don’t rip it, smash it or kill it.

 Be thoughtful and intentional.
-Understand what you want the tone at the top to be and act accordingly.
+Understand what tone you want to set in your team and act accordingly.